So in the battle of almond butter vs peanut butter who is the king of the nuts?

 Studies have found adding almond butter to your diet can help with weight loss (5).
 It helps that almond butter is more satiating which will help you feel fuller for longer (6).
 Plus the higher fat content will keep your blood sugar low so there is less chance of an insulin response in your body (7).

 Both of these nut butters could still help you lose weight even though both of them are relatively higher in fats.
 According to studies eating 5 or more servings a week could help lower the risk of heart disease (8).

 So both nut butters can help you lose weight when eating in moderation.
 But in the big picture almond butter is going to be better at it.

 The big advantage of almond butter and peanut butter is the former is an actual nut while the latter is technically a legume.
 Legumes (like beans) can contain lectins and phytic acid which can damage your gut lining and prevent nutrient absorption (9,10).

 Lectins can cause autoimmune reactions in your body when they make it into your bloodstream (11).
 Usually, cooking legumes destroys most of these lectins but this is one the reasons why peanuts can cause such crazy allergies in people.
 Phytic acid isn’t good for you because it’ll prevent the absorption of nutrients in the foods you’re eating (12).

-Both of them can be eaten on a Keto diet but only almond butter is Paleo.
-This is because legumes (peanut butters) aren’t allowed on a Paleo diet for the above reasons.
+Both almond butter and peanut butter can be eaten on a Keto diet but only almond butter is Paleo.
+This is because legumes (peanut butter) aren’t allowed on a Paleo diet for the above reasons.